 What does this AWS Solution do?

 Amazon Virtual Private Cloud (Amazon VPC) provides customers with the ability to create as many virtual networks as they need, as well as different options for connecting those networks to each other and to non-AWS infrastructure.
-There are two common strategies for connecting multiple, geographically dispersed VPCs and remote networks: one is to implement a hub-and-spoke network topology that routes all traffic through a network transit center (a transit VPC); the other is to create a meshed network that uses individual connections between all networks.
+One common strategy for connecting multiple VPCs with remote networks is to implement a hub-and-spoke network topology in each region that routes all traffic through a network transit center using AWS Transit Gateway or a transit VPC.
+Another common strategy is to create a meshed network that uses individual connections between all networks.
 Both approaches can create an efficient and available transit network, each offering specific benefits and tradeoffs for different business needs.

 AWS Solution overview